Viperinae: Geographic range

 Viperinae are found in Europe, Asia, and Africa, but not in Madagascar.

 Reproduction

 Generally, members of this subfamily are ovoviviparous, although a few, such as Pseudocerastes, Cerastes, and some Echis species are oviparous (egg-laying).

 Genera

 Taxonomy

-Until relatively recently, two other genera were also included in the Viperinae.
-However, they were eventually considered so distinctive within the Viperidae, that separate subfamilies were created for them:
+In the last 50 years, two genera previously included in the Viperinae were considered so distinctive within the Viperidae that separate subfamilies were created for them: